Back to all tutorials

 35. Run - Time Control

 For any simulation, it is very convenient to let the solver automatically determine the proper time step value.
-To use this option we need to define time step constraints by providing the initial time step(adjusted by the solver during computations) and maximal time step value.
-Rest of the parameters we can leave the default.
+To use this option, we need to define time step constraints by providing the initial time step(adjusted by the solver during computations) and maximal time step value.
+The rest of the parameters we can leave the default.

 1. Go to RUN panel